 This is coupled with a state-of-the art microscopy imaging platform, developed by the Vojnovic lab (University of Oxford), to offer cell tracking, white light and fluorescence imaging, and environmental controls for the assessment of radiation response.
 The vertical orientation of the Wolfson beam line allows the cell dish to be placed horizontally and irradiated from below.

 Thus, the cells can be kept in their culture medium during irradiation and, if desired, chemotherapeutic agents can be added before, during or after irradiation to study the combined effects of ion irradiation and chemotherapy.
 Studies on ion microdosimetry, which are pertinent to the development of particle therapy, are being undertaken in collaboration with the Royal Surrey County Hospital and the National Physical Laboratory.

-The recent award of a 1 year NIHR Invention for Innovation grant (£100k) will enable a SQUID based microbolometer to be designed and built for microdosimetry studies using ions.
+The award of a one year NIHR Invention for Innovation grant (£100k) will enable a SQUID based microbolometer to be designed and built for microdosimetry studies using ions.